 1901712

 Project Title: Unidata: Next-generation Data

 Services and Workflows to Advance Geoscience Research and Education

 PD/PI Name: Mohan K Ramamurthy,

 Principal Investigator

 Recipient Organization: University Corporation For

 Atmospheric Res

-Project/Grant Period: 05/01/2019 - 04/30/2024
+Project/Grant Period: 05/01/2019 - 10/31/2024

-Reporting Period: 05/01/2022 - 04/30/2023
+Reporting Period: 05/01/2023 - 04/30/2024

 Submitting Official (if other than PD\PI): Mohan K Ramamurthy

 Principal Investigator

-Submission Date: 03/22/2023
+Submission Date: 04/12/2024

 Signature of Submitting Official (signature shall be submitted in accordance with agency specific

 instructions)

 Mohan K Ramamurthy

 Back to the top

 Accomplishments

 What are the major goals of the project?

 This report details activities that took place under the five-year core-funding award "Unidata: Next-generation Data Services and Workflows to Advance Geoscience Research and Education" (NSF 1901712).
-The proposal for that funding award grouped the Unidata program's activities into the following focus areas identified in the Unidata Strategic Plan:
+The proposal for that funding award grouped the NSF Unidata program's activities into the following focus areas identified in the NSF Unidata Strategic Plan:

 Managing Geoscience Data

 Providing Useful Tools

 Supporting People

-Note: While Unidata has identified a number of different initiatives that fall under these broad categories of service, the activities and results described below share a continuing focus on adapting Unidata technologies to take advantage of new capabilities emerging from the cloud computing paradigm.
+Note: While NSF Unidata has identified a number of different initiatives that fall under these broad categories of service, the activities and results described below share a continuing focus on adapting NSF Unidata technologies to take advantage of new capabilities emerging from the cloud computing paradigm.

-The following sections detail the program's activities and results during the period April 2022 - March 2023.
+The following sections detail the program's activities and results during the period April 2023 - March 2024.
+This report is being filed due to NSF Unidata's receipt of a No Cost Extension for grant 1901712.

 What was accomplished under these goals and objectives (you must provide information for at least one of the 4 categories below)?

 Major Activities: